med-ghali/fullstackopen/README.md

 # fullstackopen
-this is my solutions to the fullstackopen exercices
+this is my solutions to the https://fullstackopen.com/en/ exercices